mayer79/foodDetector/README.md

 ```

 ### Model fit
-On CPU, running three iterations takes more than two minutes.
-On my NVIDIA GeForce GTX 1080, it goes down by a factor of 60!
+On CPU, running three iterations takes more than a minute.
+On an NVIDIA GeForce GTX 1080, it is almost 100 times faster!

 ```
 mx.set.seed(0)